@howaboua/pi-codex-conversion

 Settings are saved globally in ~/.pi/agent/pi-codex-conversion.json.

-When all is on, non-Codex providers get the shell, patch, skill, and prompt-adapter behavior, but keep their normal Pi provider path.
-Native web search, native image generation, and priority service tier stay limited to the OpenAI Codex provider.
+When all is on, non-Codex providers get the shell, patch, skill, and prompt-adapter behavior.
+When a provider is listed in adapterProviders, it also gets the adapter; by default the Proxy tools override additionally exposes proxied native web.run, image_generation, and fast/priority service tier for Codex-compatible Responses providers.
 Verbosity is applied to Responses API providers.

 The footer shows the active state, for example: